 Stuxnet has three modules: a WORM that executes all routines related to the main payload of the attack; a LINK FILE that automatically executes the propagated copies of the worm; and a ROOTKIT component responsible for hiding all malicious files and processes, to prevent detection of Stuxnet.

-For its targets, Stuxnet contains, among other things, code for MAN-IN-THE-MIDDLE ATTACK that fakes industrial process control sensor signals so an infected system does not shut down due to detected abnormal behaviour.
+For its targets, Stuxnet contains, among other things, code for MAN-IN-THE-MIDDLE ATTACK that fakes industrial process control sensor signals so an infected system does not shut down due to detected abnormal behavior.

 SCADA ATTACK ANALYSIS – INDUSTROYER